 They would have real cause for complaint if I never let them listen to the type of English which represents the reality of the kind and amount of acoustic signal people give in informal communication between native speakers.

-This involves a gradual progression towards more authentic listening material.
-The latter would include interviews or conversations between people who are quite unaware of a non-native audience.
+This can include conversations between people who are quite unaware of a non-native audience.

 Teachers are notably bad at reproducing informal speech without increasing their signal immediately a blank face is sighted, so taped material is normally needed.

-The Ss' ability in identifying the placement of stress, tone and sense groups (in particular the tonic syllable) is vitally important in the attempt to extract meaning from informal speech.
+The learner's ability to identify the placement of stress, tone and sense groups (in particular the tonic syllable) is vitally important in the attempt to extract meaning from informal speech.

-It would be easy here to list a whole armoury of auditory and visual signals which help identify stress, but I wouldn't litter my teaching programme with them at this stage.
+It would be easy here to list a whole armoury of auditory and visual signals which help identify stress, but I wouldn't complicate the teaching programme with them at this stage.